Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 November 2025 06.24.35 UTC
+- WIB: Sabtu, 8 November 2025 06.47.58 UTC
-- WITA: Sabtu, 8 November 2025 07.24.35 UTC
+- WITA: Sabtu, 8 November 2025 07.47.58 UTC
-- WIT: Sabtu, 8 November 2025 08.24.35 UTC
+- WIT: Sabtu, 8 November 2025 08.47.58 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: inspirational
+Kategori: technology